tanyaphung/fuma_docs/docs/source/index.rst

 **FUMA** is a platform that can be used to annotate, prioritize, visualize and interpret GWAS results.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`snp2gene` section for instructions on SNP2GENE, including how to :ref:`prepare_input_file` for submission.

 .. note::